rdmdk/obs/dropgame/README.md

-A stylized leaderboard for use with https://www.pixelplush.dev/twitch.html?type=parachute
+A stylized leaderboard for use with https://www.pixelplush.dev/games?type=parachute

 I use Firebot to store and provide data to the website in order to render the scores but any stream bot service that supports custom variables should work

+# Parachute Drop Game

+Score in chat must be enabled for the leaderboard to work

 # OBS